LooksRare/sdk-v2/guides/collectionOrder.md

 # How to create a collection order (maker bid with collection strategy)

-A collection order is just a amker bid order using the `collection strategy`.
+A collection order is just a maker bid order using the `collection strategy`.

 ```ts
 import { ethers } from "ethers";